|Freedom to Run Anywhere|

-MongoDB stores data in a JSON-like format called BSON, which allows the database to support a wide spectrum of data types including dates, 64-bit integers, & Decimal128.
+MongoDB stores data in a JSON-like format called BSON, which allows the database to support a wide spectrum of data types including dates, timestamps, 64-bit integers, & Decimal128.
 MongoDB documents can be up to 16 MB in size; with GridFS, even larger assets can be natively stored within the database.

 Unlike some NoSQL databases that push enforcement of data quality controls back into the application code, MongoDB provides built-in schema validation.
 Users can enforce checks on document structure, data types, data ranges and the presence of mandatory fields.
 As a result, DBAs can apply data governance standards, while developers maintain the benefits of a flexible document model.

 DynamoDB is a key-value store with added support for JSON to provide document-like data structures that better match with objects in application code.
 An item or record cannot exceed 400KB.
 Compared to MongoDB, DynamoDB has limited support for different data types.
 For example, it supports only one numeric type and does not support dates.
 As a result, developers must preserve data types on the client, which adds application complexity and reduces data re-use across different applications.
 DynamoDB does not have native data validation capabilities.

 MongoDB's query language enables developers to build applications that can query and analyze their data in multiple ways – by single keys, ranges, faceted search, graph traversals, and geospatial queries through to complex aggregations, returning responses in milliseconds.
 Complex queries are executed natively in the database without having to use additional analytics frameworks or tools.
 This helps users avoid the latency that comes from syncing data between operational and analytical engines.